Connecting young children to local food systems and the natural world through inquiry-based learning experiences

 Soirée, defined: soi·rée (swäˈrā/) An evening party or gathering for conversation or music.
-In our case, a mid-day, pre-nap celebration of learning that includes discovery, adventure, exploration, wonder, and fun!
+In our case, a mid-day, pre-nap celebration of learning which includes discovery, adventure, exploration, wonder, and fun!

 Who: Families with children ages 2-5 years old (siblings welcome and fee applies)

 What: A developmentally appropriate maple sugaring experience for young children to investigate how maple syrup ends up on a pancake